-Several themes have emerged from the Center’s work to date with the Shared Services Learning Community (SSLC).
-This document will be updated over time as nuances related to these issues and additional themes emerge.
+Common themes have emerged from the Center’s work with the Shared Services Learning Community (SSLC).

 Assessing Current Capacity

-Engaging policymakers at existing regional meetings, as opposed to initiating new regional meetings or forums focused solely on CJS arrangements for public health, appears to be extremely effective for several reasons.
-Most significantly, using existing regional venues has the potential effect of raising their awareness of public health issues to the same level as other issues they discuss, like transportation, regional planning, etc. In addition, these venues are likely to attract greater participation of policymakers.
-Finally, from a purely logistical standpoint, this approach means that public health officials spend less time and effort coordinating meetings with policymakers.
+It seems to be more effective to engage policymakers at their existing regional meetings as opposed to initiating new regional meetings or forums focused solely on CJS arrangements for public health.
+Using venues where policymakers already convene to work on issues of regional interest also has the potential effect of raising their awareness of public health issues to the same level as other issues they already discuss, like transportation, regional planning, etc. In addition, it means that public health officials spend less time and effort coordinating meetings with policymakers.

 Existing Regional Identity

-In the absence of a broad sense of regional identity, teams working on CJS arrangements appear to be well-served when they shed the individual health department “hat” and don a group “hat.”
-This requires approaching population health from a broader geographic perspective, and consciously working to better the broader area while understanding that each individual jurisdiction stands to benefit in the process.
+Where a singular regional identity doesn’t exist, or is more loosely knit, some team leads are deliberately shedding the individual health department “hat” and donning the “regional” hat while working on CJS arrangements.
+This requires approaching population health from a much broader geographic perspective, and consciously working to better the broader area while understanding that that each individual area stands to benefit in the process.

 Several of the sites expressed surprise at the length of time it takes for those at the table to reach decisions about various matters.
-For some, this proved largely to be reflective of key stakeholders not sharing an understanding of the value of a robust public health system and/or the reason to engage in the proposed CJS efforts (i.e., the “why” as described previously).
-These sites modified their strategies accordingly and have been able to progress more readily as a result.
-For others, the reason seems to be that the team members did not already have established relationships, and therefore more time was needed to get through the predictable stages of team development3 before CJS work could be accomplished.
-Regardless, sites consistently report that any team engaging in CJS efforts should anticipate that it is likely to take more time than initially estimated.
+For some, this was largely reflective of key stakeholders not sharing an understanding of the value of a robust public health system and/or the reason to engage in the proposed CJS efforts, and these sites modified their strategies accordingly.
+For others, the reason seems to be that the team members did not already have established relationships, and therefore more time was needed to get through the predictable stages of team development before CJS work could be accomplished.

 Trust is an essential element in all successful CJS arrangements.
 It is important to consider the existing trust between parties when determining the feasibility of sharing services.
 The Center is developing a tool to assist in measuring the level of trust among partners from different organizations and jurisdictions.